hodgettsp/cesR/README.md

 * language_abgl: langauge learned as a child and still understand; specified Aboriginal language
 * employment: employment status
 * income: total household income, before taxes, for the year 2018
-* income_cat: selected household income category (recoded from the survey code to the actual income category)
+* income_cat: selected household income category
 * marital: marital status
 * econ_retro: response to question, 'over the past year, has Canada's economy:'
 * econ_fed: response to question, 'have the policies of the federal government made Canada's economy...'